 Those dampers make the BMW X1 more comfortable on the motorway, although there’s no getting around the fact there’s quite a lot of tyre roar at high speeds.
 Safety is strong, however, and the X1 was awarded five stars when it was crash-tested by Euro NCAP in 2015.

 All the engines are decent but the 118d diesel’s mixture of power and economy makes it a safe bet – it’ll return 60mpg fuel economy in the real world and get from 0-62mph in 9.2 seconds.

-And that pretty sums the jack-of-all-trades X1 – it’s a spacious family SUV that’s also good to drive.
+And that pretty sums the jack-of-all-trades BMW X1 – it’s a spacious family SUV that’s also good to drive.
 You can get more in-depth info on the BMW X1 by reading our following interior, driving and specification reviews sections.
-Or watch a group test between it and the Mercedes GLA and Audi Q3.
+Or take a look at the latest BMW X1 deals.